ldwgs/OOP-Assignment-2018-2.0/README.md

-# OOP-Assignment-2018-2.0
+# Context
-Assignment for OOP (with revisions to proper requirements), written in Java.
+This is the source code for an assignment for OOP (with revisions to proper requirements), written in Java.

 # TODOS:
+- [ ] Plan out the layout of the ViewBookings view.
-- [ ] Complete ViewBookings view with layout.
+- [ ] Complete ViewBookings view.
+- [ ] Add in a Date selector for the booking system.
+- [ ] Add in the name/ID of the Manager managing each property in the AddBooking view.